SSWConsulting/SSW.Rules.Content/rules/do-you-use-strongly-typed-ids/rule.md

 }
 ```

 Viola!
-Now we have strongly typed IDs on our `Person` and `Customer` entities ID fields and no way for us to get the values confused or misused.
+Now we have strongly typed IDs on our `Person` and `Customer` entities and no way for anyone to get the values confused or misuse them.

 ## How do we configure EF to work with Strongly Typed IDs